Bourbon Dark Chocolate Crack Cookies Recipe

-“Why not extend the smokey, subtly sweet pleasure of bourbon in a chocolate cookie?”
+“Why not extend the smokey, subtly sweet pleasure of bourbon in chocolate crack cookies?”
 I think to myself one day.
 Well, I didn’t think it in so many words, it was more like, “Bourbon… Chocolate… must have!” and soon this cookie was devised.

 So for all of you bourbon lovers out there (BTW if you are in NYC in the flatiron district, there is a great bourbon bar on 26th called Maysville – tons of bourbons and good food – thanks Rachel for the recommendation- you rock!)… Sorry, “squirrel” moment.
 So for all of you bourbon lovers out there, please share your favorites.
 It is always a pleasure to find another great bourbon.

-My favorite go-to is Buffalo Trace.
-Great character, smooth, goes great in cocktail, nice straight up, and is an incredible price for the quality.
+My favorite go-to for cocktails & cooking (not too shabby for sipping either) is Buffalo Trace or Bulleit.
+Both have great character, smooth, goes great in cocktails, nice straight up, and is an incredible price for the quality.

 I’d love to hear your favorites.